 Often, agents will resort to degradation as a means to coerce women into doing what they want.
 Here is what one woman shared with me:

 “Many agents will stoop to degrading their clients as a means of manipulating them to get what they want.
 They will call them names and tell them they are worthless.
-The worse they can make these girls feel about themselves, the more these girls are likely to do to win back their attention.
+The worse they can make these girls feel about themselves, the more they are likely to do to win back their attention.
 The agent/client relationship is really not that different from that of a pimp/prostitute.
 Everything is great as long as you’re making them money.”

-Even in cases where women are “choosing” to work in porn, there are times when her will is thwarted and she finds herself coerced and threatened into performing degrading or violent acts that violate her personal boundaries (even in situations that are off of the set).
+Even in cases where women are “choosing” to work in porn, there are times when her will is thwarted, and she finds herself coerced and threatened into performing degrading or violent acts that violate her personal boundaries (even in situations that are off of the set).

 In these instances, a woman may go from being a willing participant in the porn industry to a victim of sexual exploitation.